zaki9501/MonadHub-MCP/README.md

-# Monad Control Panel (MCP)
+# MonadHub (MCP)

-The Monad Control Panel is a comprehensive toolkit for interacting with various protocols and services on the Monad testnet.
+The Monad hub is a comprehensive toolkit for interacting with various protocols and services on the Monad testnet.
 This toolkit provides easy access to BlockVisio, Castora, Monorail DEX, Nad.fun, and NFT functionalities.

 ## Table of Contents
 - [Installation](#installation)